Mayurifag/mayurifag.ru/README.md

 ### High priority

+* [ ] Proxy to be http and socks5 in single container
-* [ ] Sync time with ntp automatically, with notification if it's not synced.
+* [x] Sync time with ntp automatically.
 I need it for some of my time-sensitive services.
 * [x] Some strange things with Traefik config.
-If problem with "my-headers@file" -> return "my-headers@file"
+If problem with "secure-headers@file" -> return "secure-headers@file"
-* [ ] Log rotation for docker containers - or default settings after install
+* [x] Log rotation for docker containers - or default settings after install
 * [ ] ~~<https://github.com/alexta69/metube>~~
-* [ ] ~~Add cleaning up apt-get to get extra 1GB~~
+* [x] Add cleaning up apt-get to get extra 1GB
 * [x] Think how to rotate logs easily for docker (takes all the space in a year or more)
 * [ ] Ssh configuration: change port and make the sshd configuration cheatsheet